Dingding1996/distributed-acoustic-sensing/README.md

   that carry both event type and source geometry; most effective when labelled data from multiple wind farms is pooled.
-- *Water pipeline*: the short-time spectrogram separates broadband leak noise from narrow pump harmonic lines as visually distinct spatial textures; a CNN can exploit these directly without manual spectral feature design.
+- *Water pipeline*: the short-time spectrogram separates broadband leak noise from narrow pump harmonic lines as visually distinct spatial textures; a CNN can use these directly without manual spectral feature design.

 In both cases, leak and rare fault classes are underrepresented in training data;
-class-weighted loss or SMOTE oversampling is necessary to prevent the classifier from ignoring minority classes.
+class-weighted loss is necessary to prevent the classifier from ignoring minority classes.